originphp/framework/docs/controllers.md

 $this->response->cookie('keyToDelete','',strtotime('-60 minutes')); // to delete
 ```

-NOTE: When you use the response for writing cookies the values wont be available for reading until the next request, since they are only sent after everything has been rendered to the screen.
+NOTE: When writing cookies the values wont be available for reading until the next request, since they are only sent after everything has been rendered to the screen.

 ## Rendering Views